Play the Knave

 How can teachers or schools sign up to borrow a Knave Kit?

 If a teacher wishes to borrow the equipment necessary to use Play the Knave in a classroom, the teacher should fill out our Knave Kit Loan form.
 This program is only available to schools in the United States due to shipping restrictions.
-However, teachers in or near Cape Town, South Africa can email Lauren Bates to schedule an in-person visit.
+However, teachers in or near Cape Town or Johannesburg, South Africa may be able to borrow a kit from one of our affiliated researchers there.

 What is included in the Knave Kit?